markski1/SAMonitor/README.md

   name, gamemode, version, language:
    - Possible values: Any specified text.
 This is basically a search.

+  hide_roleplay:
+   - If specified 1, hide roleplay servers.

+  require_sampcac:
+   - If specified 1, only get servers where SAMPCAC is required.

   paging_size:
    - Provide any number greater than 0 to do paging.